There’s one place we return to, year after year, for our fix of sun, sand and sea – Cabo (aka Los Cabos).

 At the popular Art Walk – held every Thursday evening between November and June – you can mingle with gallery owners and artists and discuss their work over wine and nibbles.

-You’ll also find some great farm-to-table restaurants in San Jose del Cabo.
+You’ll also find some great farm-to-table restaurants in the San Jose del Cabo area.

 These organic culinary experiences are so delectable you’ll want to make another reservation for the next night.

 Where to stay in San Jose del Cabo (Best hotels)

 The trendy adults-only Hotel El Ganzo’s rooms overlook the San Jose del Cabo marina (called Puerto Los Cabos), so you won’t lack good views.
 But it’s really all about the rooftop bar and its glass-sided infinity pool.

 Hotel El Ganzo is also one of the best hotels in San Jose del Cabo for art and music lovers.
 Artists are invited to paint the walls and record music in their underground recording studio – you as a guest get to enjoy the results.

 Just outside San Jose del Cabo is the One&Only Palmilla, which exudes opulence.

 We were so pampered we didn’t want to move – see our One&Only Palmilla review.

 But if you’re an active vacationer, five clay tennis courts and a 27-hole Jack Nicklaus golf course await.